morzhanov/graphql-react-boilerplate/README.md

 This is a frontend part of GraphQL boilerplate projects.
 You can also review <a href="link-to-react">graphql-react-boilerplate</a> to see how things works on the backend side with NodeJS and Express.

+### note: prerendering

+If you want to enable prerendering to the project please take a look on <a href="https://github.com/VladMorzhanov/prerender-spa-boilerplate">prerender-spa-plugin</a> based on <a href="https://github.com/chrisvfritz/prerender-spa-plugin">prerender-spa-plugin</a>

 ## Installation

 Use these steps to install project